-From laser-cut pillars of Hoysaleshwara in Halebidu, pillars producing Carnatic music in Hampi to 12th-century statues representing telescopes, Karnataka is a countless confluence of mysterious temples.
-The powerhouse of ancient temple structures, next only to the temples of Tamil Nadu.
-Here is a list of 5 temples in Karnataka close to 1000 years old.
-Know about the history of this temple quickly before visiting these temples.
-Get started with the ancient temple series of India.
-Know India better!
+From laser-cut pillars of Hoysaleshwara in Halebidu, pillars producing Carnatic music in Hampi , to 12th-century statues representing telescopes, Karnataka is a remarkable confluence of mysterious temples.
+A powerhouse of ancient temple architecture, second only to temples of Tamil Nadu, the state is home to countless historic marvels.
+Here is a list of five temples in Karnataka that are close to 1000 years old—discover their history before you visit and begin your journey into India’s ancient temple legacy.

 Located close to one of the greatest warriors of all time, Tipu Sultan’s Fort, Bhoga Nandeeshwara Temple is a complex of three temples near the foothill of Nandi Hills.
 The Bull Statue is famous for its legend of creating the Shringi Theertha, also believed to be the source of the Pennar River.
 Originally, Bana Queen Ratnavati had built this temple in the 9th century.
 While roofs were built by Chola, Marriage Halls by Hoysalas, and outer walls by Vijayanagara Empires.
 Five rivers flow from this hill region, namely – Palar, Akravathy, Pinakini, Swarnamukhi, and Papagni.
 After Tipu’s defeat in October 1791, Britishers seized this place.
 Arunchaleshwara is one temple which represents the childhood of Lord Shiva, Uma Maheshwara represents the marriage phase of Lord Shiva and Parvati while the renunciation of Lord Shiva is depicted in Bhoga Nandeeshwara Temple.
 The presiding deity, Bhoga Nandheeshwara’s temple is believed to be built by Cholas.
 Rajendra Chola’s statue stands as an eternal testimony in this beautiful ancient temple of Karnataka.